telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

         });
     </script>

-### Scrollable Content
+### Manage Scrollable Content

-By design, when adding items that do not fit in the existing free space, the MultiSelect expands vertically.
-To achieve limited expansion and scrolling, use CSS and JavaScript code.
-[The example in the Dojo](http://dojo.telerik.com/axeMa) demonstrates how to do this.
+By design, when the user adds items that do not fit in the existing free space, the MultiSelect expands vertically.
+To achieve limited expansion and scrolling, refer to the Dojo example on how to handle this issue by [using CSS and JavaScript code](http://dojo.telerik.com/axeMa).

-### Support for label Element
+### Support label Elements

-Because of its complex rendering, focusing the widget by using a label element requires additional implementation.
-For more information about how to do it, check this [Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).
+Because of its complex rendering, focusing the widget by using a `label` element requires additional implementation.
+For more information about how to do it, check [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).

-### Input Removal
+### Remove Input Values

 The MultiSelect enables you to remove the values from the input area of the widget through the `clearButton` configuration option.
-By default, it is enabled and set to `true`.
+By default, the option is enabled and is set to `true`.
 As a result, a **x** button appears in the input area on hover.
 When clicked, it resets the value of the widget and triggers the `change` event.

 ## See Also